-It’s the question that nobody likes.
-Well, except for hiring managers—who ask it pretty frequently—which means that you should be prepared with a well thought out answer.
+It’s the interview question that nobody likes.
+Well, except for hiring managers—who ask it pretty frequently—which means that you should be prepared with a well-thought-out answer.

 To help you out, we’ve put one of our favorite tips into a short, minute-long video.
 Watch as our CEO Kathryn Minshew gives a formula for answering this question from our career expert Lily Zhang, then try it out yourself.

 (Can’t watch the video at work?
 Don’t worry—we’ve also copied the transcript below.)

 The questions, “What’s your greatest weakness?” or “What do you know you need to work on?” trip a lot of people up, because who wants to talk about the less impressive parts of your skill set or personality?

 But here’s the thing: It can be really tough, but it’s important not to lie or to gloss over your weaknesses.
 Ultimately, most employers want to hire someone who’s reflective about their skill sets and knows what they’re not as good and need to work on.